 Most likely to be seen in music groups as a member's departure can be covered by hiring instrumentalists and vocalists to work in the studio and on stage without having to bring in an official replacement.
+Only the official members typically appear in promotional photos and album covers.
 They may even use the departure as the opportunity to experiment and release a New Sound Album.

 It can also be seen in works like TV and movie series, where a member of the cast doesn't return and the-powers-that-be decide to retool with who's left rather than find someone new.